appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/custom-script.md

 Since the variables mentioned above, which need to be provided by the user, contain **sensitive** information like **passwords**, please use [**Environment Variables**](/environment-variables/managing-variables#adding-key-and-text-based-value-pairs) for these types of values.

-To do this, comment out sensitive variables such as `CS_EMAIL`, `CS_USERNAME`, and `CS_PASSWORD` defined at the top of the script, and add them as environment variables instead.
+To do this, comment out or remove the sensitive variables such as `$CS_EMAIL`, `$CS_USERNAME`, and `$CS_PASSWORD` defined at the top of the script, and add them as environment variables instead.

 For other variables that need to be defined, you can also make use of environment variables.

 :::

 :::info Username and Password for Google SMTP Users

 When you want to send an email with your Gmail account using **Google's SMTP** server, you must first **authenticate** to the Google SMTP server.
 For this process, you need to enter your **App Password** in the password field.

 In order to generate this password, **2FA authentication** must be turned on in your **Google account**.
 You can generate and retrieve this password from the **App Passwords** section under **Google Account management**.
 For detailed information about **App Passwords**, please visit the [**Google App Password**](https://support.google.com/accounts/answer/185833?hl=en) documentation.